Measurement of isolated photon-hadron correlations in $\sqrt{s_{\rm{NN}}}$ = 5.02 TeV pp and p-Pb collisions: Azimuthal Correlations

 \section{Azimuthal Correlations}

 The analysis of the correlation functions proceeds as follows: the angular correlation of $\gammaiso$ candidates with charged particles is constructed, requiring photons within {$|\eta|<0.67$} and {$12 < \pt < 40$} \GeVc and associated charged particles within {$|\eta|<0.80$} and {$0.5 < \pt < 10$} \GeVc.
 Geometrical acceptance effects are corrected using a mixed-event correlation function, as described in detail below.
 The contribution of {$\ydecay$--hadron} correlations is subtracted using the {$\ydecay$--hadron} correlation function determined by inverting the cluster shower-shape selection to select clusters with large values of \lambdasquare.
 The {$\ydecay$--hadron} correlation is scaled and subtracted from the isolated photon-hadron correlation function.
 Next, the remaining contribution from the underlying event is subtracted.
-This uncorrelated background is estimated using the zero-yield-at-minimum (ZYAM) method.
+This uncorrelated background is estimated using the zero-yield-at-minimum (ZYAM) method \cite{Adler_2006}, where a background pedestal is estimated from the minimum of the correlation function.
 The ZYAM background level is cross-checked using a control region at large $|\eta^{\mathrm{h}}-\eta^{\gamma}|$.
 The away-side of each fully subtracted and corrected correlation function is then integrated to measure the conditional yield of away-side hadrons.
-This analysis is performed in intervals of $\zt \equiv \pth/\ptgamma$ for charged particles, such that the measurement of the away-side yield is sensitive to the parton fragmentation function.
+This analysis is performed in intervals of $\zt \equiv \pt^\mathrm{h}/\ptgamma$ for charged particles, such that the measurement of the away-side yield is sensitive to the parton fragmentation function.

 Event mixing is used as a data-driven approach to correct for detector acceptance effects.
 By constructing observables with particles from different events, true physics correlations are removed from the correlation functions, leaving only the detector effects resulting from limited acceptance in \(\eta\) and detector inhomogeneities in $\eta$ and $\varphi$.
 Events are classified in bins of multiplicity (V0 amplitude, sum of V0A and V0C signals) and primary vertex $z$-position.
 Typically, event mixing uses event pairs within these bins.
 In this analysis, however, events are paired that are on-average closer in multiplicity and $z$-position than the standard binning method.
 This is accomplished using the Gale-Shapley stable matching algorithm \cite{GALE1985223} that removes the need for binning.
 The same-event correlation function in each $\zt$ bin is then divided by the corresponding mixed-event correlation function.